fccm/OCamlODE/README.txt

 License
 -------

-This library is distributed under the GNU Library General Public License with the special OCaml linking exception.
+This library is distributed under a restrictionless Zlib License.
-The Katamari like game is licensed under the GNU GPL.
 Most of the demos that come from the ODE sources can be used either along the terms of the GNU LGPL or the BSD license.